The GNU C++ Iostream Library

 conversions) to signif.

-You can also use the manipulator setprecision
+You can also use the manipulator setprecision for this purpose.

 See Manipulators.